merely-useful/r-rse/appendices/assignments.md

 The second assignment is to contribute to an existing package.
-The *learning objective* for this project is to practice and reinforce the skills and knowledge that you've learned on community involvement and of the importance that documentation has on involving the community.
+The *learning objective* for this project is to practice and reinforce the skills and knowledge that you've learned on community involvement and of the importance that documentation has for involving the community.
 Completing this assignment will make it easier to finish the first assignment.
 The project assignment is recommended to be started after Chapter \@ref(community-involvement) and be **due**